What is AppAware?

 Blocking an app that can be downloaded is complex.
-To successfully operate, apps utilize associated domains, which are the foundation that allow content on a website to be translated into a different user experience within the app.
-AppAware removes the complexity from this action, by providing the customer with the necessary associated domains to successfully block an app.
+To successfully operate, apps utilize associated domains, which are the foundation that allows content on a website to be translated into a different user experience within the app.
+AppAware removes the complexity from this action by providing the customer with the necessary associated domains to successfully block an app.

 Blocking by Application

 From the AppAware view, Search or Scroll to the desired application you would like to block.
 When blocking is enabled, the toggle will turn red.

 Blocking by Category

 Select BLOCK ALL APPS to block ALL applications within a specific category.